Hey Kids (Start Here)

 “He’ll be useful,” Rush said.

 “Excuse me, but what the hell?”
-Volker asked, yanking his cuffed hands against the seat for good measure.
+Volker rattled his cuffed hands against the seat for good measure.

-“I agree,” Volker said, looking at Rush.
-“You can just send me back.
-I have a meeting—”
+“I agree.”
+Volker looked at Rush.
+“Just send me back.
+I have a meeting!”

 “Not very quick though,” Rush said.
 “Unfortunately.
-But you can’t have everything.”
+But y’can’t have everything.”

-“A fact that is driven home to me on a daily basis,” the dark haired man said, shooting Rush a pointed glare.
+“A fact that’s driven home to me on a daily basis.”
+David shot Rush a pointed glare.

 “Scintillating,’ Rush said dryly.
-“But I can’t fucking teach myself astrophysics within the requisite timetable.
+“But I can’t fuckin’ teach myself astrophysics within the requisite timeframe.
 So.
-If you want this to proceed in an efficient manner—we need him.”
+If y’want this to proceed in an efficient manner, we need him.”

 “Do I get a say in this?”
 Volker asked.

-“Of course you do,” the mathematician replied, looking back at him with a solicitous expression.
-“You can choose to come with us, or you can go back to Caltech and watch the Lucian Alliance systematically murder your graduate students.”
+Rush quirked a brow.
+“Of course you do,” the mathematician replied solicitously.
+“You can choose to come with us, or you can choose to go back to Caltech and watch the Lucian Alliance systematically murder your graduate students before abducting you and returning you to me anyway.”

 “What?”
-Volker asked, horrified, feeling his heart rate increase.
-“Who is the Lucian Alliance?”
+Volker asked, horrified.
+“Who’s the Lucian Alliance?”

-“Graduate students?” the dark haired man asked, looking at Rush.
+“Graduate students?”
+David looked at Rush.
 “Seriously?
-That’s the best you can do?”
+That’s the best you got?”

-“He’s somewhat of a loner,” Rush said, shrugging.
+“He’s something of a loner.”
+Rush shrugged.
 “No family.”

 “I have a family,” Volker said, bizarrely affronted.
 “I just don’t see them as often as I—look.
 That’s not the point.
 You can’t seriously be talking about kidnapping me.
 I’m a professor at Caltech for god’s sake.
-People are going to notice.”
+People will notice.”

-“Indeed they will,” Rush said, pointedly, but he wasn’t looking at Volker, he was looking at the other man.
+“Indeed they will,” Rush said pointedly, but he wasn’t looking at Volker, he was looking at David.
 “Perhaps someone will make a documentary about it.”

 “I cannot believe you did this.
-I literally cannot believe it.
+I can’t believe it.
 You’re out of control, Rush.
-You can’t just—“ he broke off, his jaw visibly clenching.
+You can’t just—” David stopped himself, his jaw visibly clenching.
 “He knows who you are.
-We can’t send him back—if we do, the SGC is going to somehow get wind of this, and they—”
+We can’t send him back.
+If we do, if the SGC gets wind of this, if—”

-“Why do you fucking think I fucking brought him, David?”
-Rush hissed, leaning forward.
+“An’ why d’you fuckin’ think I fuckin’ brought him, David?”
+Rush leaned forward.
 “He figured it out.”

-Actually, Volker realized with a cold thrill of horror, it had been Nupur who had figured it out.
-He watched Rush fixedly, his hands curling into fists.
+Actually, Volker realized with a cold thrill of horror, it had been Nupur who’d figured it out.
+He watched Rush anxiously, his hands balling into fists.

 Volker stayed quiet.

-“Fuck,” the dark-haired man hissed, open hands smashing against the console in front of him.
+“Fuck,” David hissed.
 “I told you I should have gone.”

-“And when you become a fucking expert in cryptography, I’ll happily cede such missions to you, but in the meantime,” Rush hissed.
-“I suggest you just accept this.”
+“And when you become a fuckin’ cryptography expert, I’ll happily cede such missions to you, but in the meantime,” Rush said.
+“I suggest you accept this.”

 “Is that a question or an answer?”

 “An answer.”
-Volker tried for irritation but his voice seemed to die in his throat.
+Volker tried for irritation but his voice had other ideas.

 “Wonderful.
 And just how exactly are we supposed to get this medication of yours?”

-“Beam into his fucking pharmacy, why don’t you?”
+“Beam into his pharmacy, why don’t you?”
 Rush said airily.
 “It’s not exactly an unsolvable problem.
-But we probably should do this in a relatively expeditious manner.”
+Best to be quick about it.

 Volker looked at his watch.
 “Twenty minutes.
 Look, I can’t just go off—wherever it is that you guys are going.
 I have a lab.
 I have a grant renewal coming up.
 I have graduate students.”

-“Yes you are,” the other man snapped.
-“Otherwise, your graduate students are going to be systematically hunted down and eliminated by members of an elite, far reaching galactic cabal, do you understand me?”
+“You will,” David snapped.
+“Otherwise, your graduate students will be systematically hunted down and eliminated by members of an elite, far-reaching galactic cabal, do you understand?”

 “Are you insane?”
 Volker asked.